iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 If installed correctly, a new serial port should be available on your PC.
 Take note of the name of this new serial port.
 In Windows you can see this under Device Manager->Ports (COM & LPT).
 The image below shows an example where the connected USB-to-UART converter shows up as COM3.
-This port will be used later when connecting with the Control Center
+This port will be used later when connecting with the Control Center.

 .. figure:: ../_static/tutorial_images/control_center_tutorial/windows_device_manager_com.JPG
     :align: center